JWalshe86/pizza-ordering-system/README.md

 If the user inputs invalid data they are presented with a red warning.
 This highlights that it must be a number between 1 and
-5. The user is then brought back to enter correct data.
+5. The user is then brought back to enter the correct data.

 ![Error display pizza option](./assets/images/readme_images/features_images/error_display_pizza_option.png)

-The user is then asked how many of the pizza they want.
+The user is then asked how many of the pizzas they want.
 A limit of ten is given.
-This reflects Nags with Notions order limit.
+This reflects the Nags with Notions order limit.

 ![Quantity Order Display](./assets/images/readme_images/features_images/quantity_order_display.png)